Impingement Syndrome Treatment in Nebraska

 Understanding Impingement Syndrome

-Pain about the shoulder is one of the most common reasons for a visit to an orthopedist.
-Except for recurrent dislocation, most shoulder problems occur after age 30.
-Pain originating in the shoulder must be differentiated from pain referred from other sources such as degenerative intervertebral discs in the neck, heart attack, or carpal tunnel syndrome.
+Shoulder pain is one of the most common reasons individuals consult an orthopedist.
+Aside from recurrent dislocation, most shoulder issues tend to arise after the age of 30.
+It is crucial to distinguish pain originating from the shoulder itself from pain that may be referred from other sources, such as degenerative intervertebral discs in the neck, heart attacks, or carpal tunnel syndrome.

-Impingement syndrome is pain related to rubbing of the rotator cuff tendon and/or biceps tendon against the overlying acromion.
+Impingement syndrome specifically refers to pain caused by the rubbing of the rotator cuff tendon and/or biceps tendon against the overlying acromion.

 A diagram of a shoulder with different parts listed